 Aloha and Welcome to the HawaiiFruit.net Chapter 10: The Humid Tropics | A Permaculture Design Course Handbook The humid tropics offers unique design challenges and the subsequent opportunities for forging new paradigms in areas that have suffered quite dramatically from imported cultural stamps.
 Whether this is northern european growing techniques or the infusion of a new religion due to slavery, tropical latitude countries have long been exploited and are overdue for a new model of development.
 The UN has acknowledged the failed role of chemical agriculture and has now said we must move forward with sustainable agriculture and cites permaculture as one of the methodologies to approach the gargantuan task of repairing social, environmental, and financial systems.
 In this Chapter we will approach the topics of the challenges that people are faced at Pau d’arco processing- Making medicine in the jungle of Costa Rica, 2006 latitudes 0-25.
 We will not be covering the arid tropics, just as Bill delineated in his book as that is looked at in the context of drylands only.
 Like this: Like Loading...

 Permaculture Design Principles The Permaculture Design Principles are a set of universal design principles that can be applied to any location, climate and culture, and they allow us to design the most efficient and sustainable human habitation and and food production systems.
 Permaculture is a design system that encompasses a wide variety of disciplines, such as ecology, landscape design, environmental science and energy conservation, and the Permaculture design principles are drawn from these various disciplines.
 Each individual design principle itself embodies a complete conceptual framework based on sound scientific principles.
 When we bring all these separate principles together, we can create a design system that both looks at whole systems, the parts that these systems consist of, and how those parts interact with each other to create a complex, dynamic, living system.
 Now that we know what the design principles are, and what their purpose is, let us explore each of the design principles in detail.
 Like this:

 The Natural Farmer: Spring 2002: Edible Forest Gardens - an Invitation to Adventure Edible Forest Gardens: an Invitation to Adventure - Spring 2002 Special Supplement on AgroForestry Excerpted from the forthcoming book Edible Forest Gardens: A Delicious and Practical Ecology Copyright © 2002, David Jacke with Eric Toensmeier.pdf version with images (328 KB) and without (67 KB) "Come among the unsown grasses bearing richly, the oaks heavy with acorns, the sweet roots in unplowed earth . . ."
 Ursula K. Picture yourself in a forest where almost everything around you is food.
 What Is an Edible Forest Garden?
 An edible forest garden is a perennial polyculture of multi-purpose plants — many species growing together (a polyculture), most plants re-growing every year without needing to be re-planted (perennials), each plant contributing to the success of the whole by fulfilling many functions.
 The forest garden mimics forest ecosystems, those naturally occurring perennial polycultures originally found throughout the humid climates of the world.
 Gardening LIKE the Forest vs.

-Banana Circle | A Permaculture Design Course Handbook Written by Doug Crouch One of the most potent and exemplary design of tropical permaculture is the banana circle.
-It has multiple functions that include the following but are not limited to them just as Bill Mollison once said: (the yield is theoretically unlimited, it is only our imagination and information that does) Compost pile (anti-burning of organic material)Food productionBiomass productionGreywater- from a sink or an outdoor shower right on topHabitat for wildlifeIntegration into mandala gardensCommunity interaction (as we experienced in Malaysia with harvesting material from one neighbours burn pile) Banana Circle serving as a greywater system as part of an overall design with aquaculture, swale, hedgerows, and gardens, on contour The banana circle is a relatively easy design feature to construct and quickly planted out with cuttings and root division.
+Banana Circle | A Permaculture Design Course Handbook Written by Doug Crouch One of the most potent and exemplary designs of tropical permaculture is the banana circle.
+It has multiple functions that include the following but are not limited to them just as Bill Mollison once said: (the yield is theoretically unlimited, it is only our imagination and information that does) Compost pile (anti-burning of organic material)Food productionBiomass productionGreywater- from a sink or an outdoor shower right on topHabitat for wildlifeIntegration into mandala gardensCommunity interaction (as we experienced in Malaysia with harvesting material from one neighbours burn pile) Banana Circle serving as a greywater system as part of an overall design with aquaculture, swale, hedgerows, and garden terraces The banana circle is a relatively easy design feature to construct and quickly planted out with cuttings and root division.
 Step one is to lay out the circle in relative location so that it can perform many functions.
 Banana Circles.
 Like this: